-Finding intended parents through your surrogacy professional or on your own is just the first step to making sure that you have the perfect match.
-The next step is getting to know them — discovering who they are, what they’re really like and if they really are the right people to partner with throughout your surrogacy journey.
-For many surrogates, talking to intended parents in person or over the phone gives them that “gut feeling” that they’re looking for in intended parents.
+Getting to know intended parents means learning who they are and if they really are the right people to partner with throughout your surrogacy journey.
+For many surrogates, talking to intended parents in person or over the phone gives them that “gut feeling” when trying to find the perfect match.

 In this article, find out more about how you can get to know intended parents and what questions to ask to make sure you are the perfect fit for each other.